-Research indicates that it is important for prospective members of an organization to understand as much as possible about the culture of that organization before entering it.
-This understanding has been shown to directly relate to increased satisfaction and tenure.
-For prospective members of the Royal Roads University and BCom learning community, it's important to understand some of the fundamental aspects of our learning and teaching model, which, for some, may be different from what they have experienced elsewhere.
+For prospective members of Royal Roads University and the BCom program, it's important to understand some of the foundational dimensions of our learning and teaching model, which, for some, may be different from what they have experienced at other institutions.

 The BCom program embraces a learning community model.
-Students along with faculty actively participate in the learning process.
+Students, along with faculty, actively participate in the learning process.
 Ownership of learning outcomes is shared among all participants.
-Students learn from each other, as well as faculty, team coaches, and program staff.
+Our small class sizes create a sense of intimacy and allow students to learn from each other, as well as faculty, team coaches, and program staff.
 High levels of student engagement are expected.
 Questions are as important as answers.
-The ability to cope with change is essential and a critical entrepreneurial skill.
+The ability to cope with uncertainty and ambiguity is essential and a critical entrepreneurial skill.
 Courses and learning experiences adapt and evolve as the need and context changes.
 Moreover, our program approach and content is not always traditional.
-We value learning as a social process, which requires each of us to accept responsibility for the learning experience we create for ourselves and others, regardless of our educational and work-related background.
+We value learning as a social process, which requires each of us to accept responsibility for the learning experience we create for ourselves and others, regardless of our educational and work background.

-Students should understand that the BCom is an intensive program that demands active contribution and sustained effort throughout, not unlike life in business.
-While the program is structured and supported to enable learners to be successful, learners must be prepared to invest the time and energy it takes to meet the program learning objectives.
+The BCom is a fast-paced and intensive program that demands active contribution and sustained effort throughout, not unlike life in business.
+While the program is structured and supported to enable learners to be successful, learners must be prepared to invest the time and energy it takes to meet the program learning outcomes.
+The program design encourages learners to be purposeful and proactive in setting and managing priorities and defining and pursuing what matters most to them.
+Assuming responsibility and accountability for one's education is key.
 Like so many things in life, you get out what you put in.